abhijitghate/cloud-resources/README.md

 `kubectl get pods`

 `kubectl describe pods <pod name>`

-`kubectl create -f <yaml file to create pods with>` `kubectl get replicaset`
+`kubectl create -f <yaml file to create pods with>`

+`kubectl get replicaset`

-`kubectl delete replicaset <name of the replicaset, myapp-replicaset>` also delees all the underlying pods `kubectl replace -f <yaml file for replicaset>` -> in the event of updating the number of replicas etc `kubectl scale replicas=6 -f replicaset-definition.yaml` --> to update the number of replicas via command line.
+`kubectl delete replicaset <name of the replicaset, myapp-replicaset>` also delees all the underlying pods

+`kubectl replace -f <yaml file for replicaset>` -> in the event of updating the number of replicas etc

+`kubectl scale replicas=6 -f replicaset-definition.yaml` --> to update the number of replicas via command line.
 This won't change the value of replicas in the definition file.

+In case of replica set, we always need to provide the `template` part in `spec`.
+We need to do it in order to allow the creating of a new pod in the event of failure of it.
 ### ----

 `kubectl run <name of the pod> --image=<image name> --dry-run=client -o yaml` --> outputs a yaml file (thanks to `-o` flag in `yaml` format which can be used to edit and create new `yaml` file for creation of new pods.